insegnante076/teachingTools/README.md

 1. Clone or download this repository
 2. Open `index.html` in a web browser to see the hub
-3. Click on a tool to start using it
+3. Use the **Quick Launch** form to easily select a tool and provide your CSV URL
+   - Select the tool from the dropdown
+   - Paste your CSV/Google Sheet URL
+   - Enter any tool-specific parameters (presentation filter, lesson group, etc.)
+   - Click "Launch Tool"
-4. Pass URL parameters to customize content (see tool-specific documentation)
+4. Alternatively, pass URL parameters directly to customize content (see tool-specific documentation)

 ## 📝 Creating Content